rw-a/valentines-day/README.md

   - Recommended: this page shows you how many tickets have been assigned to each group.
 Usually, the serenading groups will have significantly more tickets than the non-serenading groups.
 You can delete the SortTicketRequest and make a new one with different settings to better suit how you want the tickets to be distributed.
 You may have to do this several times.
   - Warning: only one ticket request can exist at a time.
 If you create a second one, it will override the previous one (it won't be deleted but it might order the tickets incorrectly).
 Therefore, you should remember to delete a ticket request before you generate a new one.
 5. Here you generate the PDF for each group.
+  - Warning: this process is very slow and can take more than 1 hour to complete for all tickets.
+  - Recommended: close ticket sales at least an hour before you want to start cutting out the tickets.
+Then you can start this step early so it won't hold you up.
+As long as you keep this page open, you should be able to click the *generate all* button and leave it until its done.
-6. Download the PDFs for each group and print them all out
+6. Download the PDFs for each group and print them all out.
-  - **Important**: make sure to print double-sided flipped along the **horizontal** edge.
+  - **Important**: make sure to print double-sided flipped along the **horizontal/long** edge.
   - Recommended: print out only a few pages first to test whether your printer correctly aligns the front and back when printing double sided.
-7. Cut them out and assign them to the corresponding delivery group (Recommended: when cutting out the tickets, cut along the long vertical line in the middle first, then the smaller horizontal ones so that the order is maintained).
+7. Cut them out and assign them to the corresponding delivery group.
+  - Recommended: when cutting out the tickets, cut along the long vertical line in the middle first, then the smaller horizontal ones so that the order is maintained.
+  - Recommended: if you want to optimise for speed, set up an assembly line and break down the cutting into smaller, easy, repetitive tasks.
+Look out for what the bottleneck is and try to fix it (e.g. if printing is too slow, use multiple printers simultaneously).

 ### Step 5: Valentine's Day has arrived!
 Now it's time to deliver the tickets!
 Here are some things to know: